Swordheart: Plot

 Zale brings Halla's relatives to court; Bartholomew testifies in her favor.
 The court finds in favor of Halla.
 She returns to Silas's home, which now belongs to her.
 Sarkis and Halla confess their desire for each other and make love.
 Sarkis realizes that he cannot move forward with Halla without revealing the secrets of his past.
 He was once the leader of a mercenary troop.
 He betrayed his employer; he and two of his closest companions were imprisoned inside swords as punishment.
 Halla is angry at the deception and storms out.
 Bartholomew picks up the sword, becoming the new wielder.
-He promptly leaves Rutger's Howe.
+He promptly leaves Rutger's Howe with Nolan and Sarkis.
 Halla returns home, planning to forgive Sarkis.
-She is accosted by Aunt Malva and her cousin Alver.
-Halla stabs Alver, who is then arrested.
-They leave town to find Sarkis.
+Instead, she finds he is not there, but she is accosted by Aunt Malva and her cousin Alver.
+He ties her hands and leaves her with Zale; Alver tells them both he will have to kill them, at his mother's direction.
+They free themselves.
+During their escape, Halla stabs Alver, who is then arrested.
+Halla and Zale leave town to find Sarkis.

 Bartholomew discusses the sword with Nolan, a member of the Order of the Sainted Smith.
 The Smith was the woman who originally imprisoned Sarkis and his companions within their magical swords.
 Nolan kills Bartholomew and becomes the new wielder.
 Halla and Zale arrive in Amalcross.
 Nolan orders Sarkis to kill Halla.
 Instead, Sarkis stabs himself with his own sword.
 This allows Halla an opening to shoot Nolan in the leg with her crossbow.
 She threatens to kill Nolan, who renounces ownership of the sword to her.
 Nolan is arrested.

 Sarkis and Halla return to Rutger's Howe.
 The two marry and begin a new life together.
 They receive a letter from Zale, who informs them that Nolan has died in prison and that his order has located another magical sword.